-The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver's licensing fees and miscellaneous fees was 7.6% more than budgeted through the first quarter of fiscal year 2022.
-The positive variance of 1.6% for non-highway modes is attributed to higher-than-projected revenue from jet fuel sales tax.
+The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver's licensing fees and miscellaneous fees was 4.4% more than budgeted through the second quarter of fiscal year 2022 due to the increase in motor vehicle sales taxes and driver's licensing fees.
+The positive variance of 6.5% for non-highway modes is attributed to higher-than-projected revenue from jet fuel sales tax.

-The actual federal revenue for roads and bridges was 18.0% less than budgeted for federal fiscal year 2021.
+The actual federal revenue for roads and bridges was 0.8% more than budgeted for federal fiscal year 2021.
 The negative variance of 72.2% for non-highway modes is attributable to the timing of project expenditures.

 The largest source of transportation revenue is from the federal government.
 Funding is received through various federal transportation agencies, including Federal Highway, Transit, Aviation and Railroad Administrations.
-The current transportation funding act, Fixing America's Surface Transportation Act, was passed by Congress in December 2015 and authorized federal programs for the 5-year period from 2016 through 2020.
-The FAST Act expired Sept.
-30, 2021 but was extended one month.
+The previous transportation funding act, Fixing America's Surface Transportation (FAST) Act, authorized federal programs for the 5-year period from 2016-2020.
+It expired Sept.
+30, 2020 but was extended for another year by continuing resolution.
+In November 2021, the federal transportation bill, called the Infrastructure Investment and Jobs Act (IIJA), was reauthorized.
+The new bill is estimated to increase federal funding to Missouri approximately 25% for the next five years.
 Federal revenue for other modes is reliant on the timing of project expenditures.

 The primary source of federal and state revenue is motor fuel tax.
-The motor fuel tax rates have not changed in more than 20 years, while the cost for materials and labor have doubled or even tripled in the same time frame.
+Prior to the passage of Senate Bill 262, the motor fuel tax rates had not changed in more than 20 years.
+During the same time frame, the cost for materials and labor doubled or even tripled.
+The passage of Senate Bill 262 will increase the state's previous 17.0 cents per gallon by 2.5 cents per gallon per year over the next five years starting Oct.
+1, 2021.